 I used this gorgeous fabric from Ankara and Lace.
 The fabric was from one of my monthly subscriptions.
 I am in love with the vibrant colors in the fabric.
 After washing it, I could not believe how soft the fabric became.
 Anyone who has worked with Ankara wax fabric knows that although the fabric is 100% cotton, it tends to be very stiff with very little drape.
 This fabric is just the opposite, which made it the perfect match for such a flowy dress.

 The dress was super easy to make.
 I completed the dress in roughly an hour.
 Only four pattern pieces and a little interfacing made this a breeze to sew.
 The only change I made to the pattern was cutting the dress on the shorter portion of view C. After seeing how long it was, I knew it would completely drag the floor if I used the recommended length of the pattern.
 The finished length is still to the floor for me, but I am only 5’1″.
 If you are taller, then the full length will most likely work better for you.

 I found it extremely difficult to pattern match the design, but did the very best that I could.
 The end results, I just love this dress.
 I want to make a few more in some breezy flowy fabrics.
-Although it is mid August, and most stores are bring in fall fabrics, I still have plenty summery fabrics in my stash.
-Here in New Orleans, we have hot weather sometime well into November.
+Although it is mid August, and most stores are bringing in fall fabrics, I still have plenty of summery fabrics in my stash.
+Here in New Orleans, we have hot weather sometimes well into November.
 I will try to make at least one more make like this in a fun print, and one in a nice solid.